 This is an assignment for my disability studies course in my social work program.
 The purpose of the assignment is to identify different models of disability in the media by reviewing a news article.
 This one looks at the construction of the ‘supercrip’ (super cripple) who ‘overcomes his/her disability.
 Let me know what you think of this image – inspiring or unrealistic?

-It has become a mantra of our progressive, polite society to insist that appearance doesn’t matter, that it’s what inside that counts.
+- It has become a mantra of our progressive, polite society to insist that appearance doesn’t matter, that it’s what’s inside that counts.

-His physical strength and love of activity dominated so much of his life that upon graduating from university, he moved from the Toronto area to Rossland, B.C., to, as he puts it, “do nothing but mountain bike.”
+- His physical strength and love of activity dominated so much of his life that upon graduating from university, he moved from the Toronto area to Rossland, B.C., too, as he puts it, “do nothing but mountain bike.”

 At a recent Canadian Urban Institute forum on accessibility and cities, Anderson gave a presentation to a group of about 100 people, who were charmed by his easy, surfer speak and intrigued by his message.